lukasp71/UAC-Bypass-ADS-Document/README.md

 A blind spot will occur if any of the assumptions are violated.
 For instance, the following would not trip the alert:

-* If adversaries employ fileless UAC bypass techniques that do not involve executing external binaries like fodhelper.exe, the ADS may not detect these attempts.
+* If adversaries employ fileless UAC bypass techniques that do not involve modifying Windows Registry keys, the ADS may not detect these attempts.
 * Adversaries may obfuscate PowerShell commands to evade detection by the ADS, potentially bypassing its monitoring capabilities

 # False Positives